Kids’ pool party safety tips

 Peeing a little when you sneeze is more common than you think.
 It’s a symptom of urinary incontinence and happens when pelvic floor muscles, which normally tighten to prevent urine from leaking, become weak.

-There are three main types of urinary incontinence:
+According to Dr. Menhaji, there are three main types of urinary incontinence:

-Stress urinary incontinence.
+• Stress urinary incontinence.
 This is the most common type, and leakage can occur with sneezing, coughing, laughing or exercising.

-Urgency urinary incontinence.
+• Urgency urinary incontinence.
 About 18% of women can be affected by symptoms that include a sudden sensation or urge to urinate followed by urinary leakage.
-It may also be accompanied by nighttime urination.
+It may also be accompanied by frequent nighttime urination.

-Mixed urinary incontinence.
+• Mixed urinary incontinence.
 Approximately 8% of women experience both stress urinary incontinence and urgency incontinence symptoms.

 Treatments for urinary incontinence

-The good news is that urinary incontinence is treatable, and depending on the type, may even be reversible.
 “There are many treatment options, both nonsurgical and surgical, to significantly improve — and in some instances eliminate — urinary incontinence,” says Dr. Menhaji.

-The most common nonsurgical option is regularly performing Kegel exercises.
-These repetitive contractions strengthen the pelvic floor muscles to support the uterus, bladder, small intestine and rectum.
 Periurethral bulking, a procedure that involves injecting a bulking agent around the walls of the urethra to narrow its width, is another nonsurgical option.
 For urgency incontinence, bladder training and oral medications are most often used.

 Whether your urinary incontinence happens as part of aging or having children, it's not something you have to accept as a new normal, Dr. Menhaji reports.
 “You’re not alone and there are many options,” she says.